afahinfahimi/backtest/docs/2026-Signals.md

 from the tables below.
 Accompany the message with the related color.

 ## Alert Display Rules
-The alert columns show the same icon when alerts exist.
-They just show different color.
+The alert bell icon appears to the left of symbols.
+Show the same icon when alerts exist.
+The color of icon is selected based on the categories below.
-Clicking on an alert opens a toggle box with the content of the Alert below.
+Clicking on an alert icon opens an extension panel with the content of the Alert below.

 ## Red Alerts (Negative / Risk)
 **Color: t-red**